 MSP 3296.
 Travel Writing.
 3 Credit Hours.

-This course explores international communication, intercultural competence, and the nature of travel (why and how we travel, and what we can learn from it) through a travel writing curriculum.
+This course explores international communication, intercultural competence, personal reflection and the nature of travel (why and how we travel, and what we can learn from it) through a travel writing curriculum.

 Course Attributes: WI